mio780308/NTSUT_CGAL_Library/README.md

 NTSUT_CGAL_Library
 ==================

-CGAL libraries created at computer graphic lab of NTUST in Taiwan.
+CGAL libraries used at computer graphic lab of NTUST in Taiwan.

 contact:mio780308@gmail.com